Tao-11-chen/-rencontre-.github.io/_posts/2022-1-20-Alexnet-Together-With-CNN.md

 From my point of view,one convolutional core is like an small eye,it sweeps the picture and keep some feature of the picture by multiply itself with each pixel of the picture.

-Usually,one Convolutional layer will have many such eyes(convolution core，called filter)
+Usually,one Convolutional layer will have many such eyes(convolution core,also called filter)

 arguments of convolutional layer:
-- core size(F):The eyes above is an matrix actually and it should has a size,usually it has the same height and width and the height is an odd number(3×3，9×9....)
+- kernel_size(F):The eyes above is an matrix actually and it should has a size,usually it has the same height and width and the height is an odd number(3×3，9×9....)
 - padding(P): While the eye is moving to look the picture,the edge of the picture will be ignored,so we need to padding 0 to the edge of the picture
 (0 will not influence the consequence of the eye)